-Sleep deprivation can weaken our working memory.
+Sleep deprivation, on the other hand, can weaken our working memory.
 Research by Casement found that when people were asked to recognize digits displayed on a screen by typing them on a keypad, the working memory speed of those who were allowed only fours of sleep were 58% slower than those who had their full eight hours of sleep.

 3. Improves Attention Span